Knowledge Hub

 How would the proposed regulations affect businesses?

 As a business selling goods and services to consumers, the wider legal and regulatory framework would still be relevant such as consumer protection, financial promotion restrictions and anti-money laundering.
 It is important you are aware of how any new BNPL regulations would impact your business.
-For example, what processes do you have in place to ensure that you are treating customers fairly when offering this product?
+For instance, advertising BNPL products will now fall under the FCA’s financial promotions regime, requiring unauthorised merchants to have their promotions approved by authorised firms.

 What other legal obligations would you need to consider?

-If the Government proceeds as it has proposed, then you should review the regulations that sit alongside the new BNPL regime.
-These include the financial promotions regime, as well as the Consumer Duty, which deals with amongst other things, consumer credit, and the consumer’s ability to understand the potential risks of products into which they are entering.
+If the government proceeds as it has proposed, then you should review the regulations that sit alongside the new BNPL regime.
+These include the financial promotions regime, as well as the FCA’s Consumer Duty, which deals with, amongst other things, consumer credit, and the consumer’s ability to understand the potential risks of products into which they are entering.
+Under the new BNPL regime, the Consumer Duty is intended to play a key role in ensuring that communications are clear, fair, and not misleading and that firms act to deliver good outcomes for retail customers.

 As you start to prepare for the proposed new BNPL regime you should keep an eye on the FCA’s website to stay abreast of the changes that are being implemented and seek legal guidance where necessary.